clarapasu/Move-SCR/README.md

 # Move-SCR
-Code and data used in the paper Incorporating animal movement into continuous-time spatial capture-recapture models
+Code used to generate the results in "Incorporating animal movement into continuous-time spatial capture-recapture models" by Clara Panchaud, Ruth King, David Borchers, and Hannah Worthington.

+The folder "Functions" contains all of the functions to define both the standard continous-time SCR model and the extended memory MSCR version.

+The file "Simulations.R" contains the code used to produce the Simulation Study of the paper.

+The folder "American Martens" contains data from an American martens study, the analysis of this data set by both models and a file that plots the AC PDFs.